SerCom-KC/cartoon-network-schedule/next-showings.md

 ## DISCLAIMER
 **This is an auto-generated page based on upcoming showing data of each series.
 All data is pulled from official schedule APIs and is correct at time of publication.
 Some time slots might be missing due to API limits or unknown series identifiers.
 Please do not contact any Cartoon Network employee on social media regarding any schedule information this page provides.**

-_Last Update: July 10, 2018 at 10:36:01 UTC_
+_Last Update: July 11, 2018 at 10:35:53 UTC_

 ## Missing time slots
 If no upcoming new/returning series exists in the next 2 weeks, the missing time slots might be one of the following:
-For missing time slots on July 12th and/or after: The Amazing World of Gumball, Teen Titans Go!, Craig of the Creek
+For missing time slots on July 13th and/or after: The Amazing World of Gumball, Teen Titans Go!, Craig of the Creek
-For missing time slots on July 16th and/or after: We Bare Bears
+For missing time slots on July 17th and/or after: We Bare Bears
-For missing time slots on July 19th and/or after: Summer Camp Island
+For missing time slots on July 20th and/or after: Summer Camp Island
 For missing time slots on July 23rd and/or after: Unikitty!

 ## Known schedule

-### Tuesday, July 10th
-06:00AM Steven Universe - Keeping It Together
-06:15AM Ben 10 - Assault on Pancake Palace
-06:30AM The Amazing World of Gumball - The Wand; The Club
-07:00AM Craig of the Creek - Kelsey Quest
-07:15AM The Amazing World of Gumball - The Blame
-07:30AM The Amazing World of Gumball - The Fury; The Detective
-08:00AM Craig of the Creek - JPony
-08:15AM Teen Titans Go! - Who's Laughing Now
-08:30AM Teen Titans Go! - Snuggle Time; Oregon Trail
-09:00AM Craig of the Creek - Under the Overpass
-09:15AM Teen Titans Go! - Little Buddies
-09:30AM Teen Titans Go! - Uncle Jokes; Mas y Menos
-10:00AM Craig of the Creek - The Invitation
-10:15AM The Amazing World of Gumball - The Others
-10:30AM The Amazing World of Gumball - The Gift; The Signature
-11:00AM Craig of the Creek - Vulture's Nest
-11:15AM The Amazing World of Gumball - The Best
-11:30AM The Amazing World of Gumball - The List; The Worst
-12:00PM Craig of the Creek - Kelsey Quest
-12:15PM Teen Titans Go! - Operation Tin Man
-12:30PM Teen Titans Go! - Campfire Stories; The Hive Five
-01:00PM Craig of the Creek - JPony
-01:15PM Unikitty! - Super Amazing Raft Adventure
-01:30PM Unikitty! - Kickflip McPuppycorn; License to Punch
-02:00PM Craig of the Creek - Under the Overpass
-02:15PM We Bare Bears - Everyday Bears
-02:30PM We Bare Bears - Shush Ninjas; The Road
-03:00PM Craig of the Creek - The Invitation
-03:15PM Summer Camp Island - Saxophone Come Home
-03:30PM Summer Camp Island - Oscar & Hedgehog's Melody; Pajama Pajimjams
-04:00PM Craig of the Creek - Vulture's Nest
-04:15PM Teen Titans Go! - Chicken in the Cradle
-04:30PM Teen Titans Go! - Operation Dude Rescue Part 2; Operation Dude Rescue Part 1
-05:00PM Craig of the Creek - Kelsey Quest
-05:15PM The Amazing World of Gumball - The Puppets
-05:30PM The Amazing World of Gumball - The Lady; The Sucker
-06:00PM Craig of the Creek - JPony
-06:15PM Teen Titans Go! - Demon Prom
-06:30PM Teen Titans Go! - Mo' Money Mo' Problems; BBCYFSHIPBDAY
-07:00PM Craig of the Creek - Under the Overpass
-07:15PM We Bare Bears - The Island
-07:30PM We Bare Bears - Baby Bears on a Plane; Bear Flu

 ### Wednesday, July 11th
 06:00AM Steven Universe - We Need to Talk